Andra1609/ConferenceApp/README.md

 * Testing the Views

 ### Acknowledgements
-The project was created as part of QA Academy training.
+This project was created as part of QA Academy training.

 ### License
 This project is licensed under the terms of the MIT license.